Loading…

-The same forty-nine-step curriculum that trained Mozart, Beethoven, and Brahms.
-Same notation.
-Same composition tools.
-Same Maestro.
+The same curriculum, the same notation, the same composition tools, the same Maestro.
 Just adapted — one concept per page, clearer prose, larger fonts — for students who are ready for the real method but not yet ready for the adult voice.

 Junior is not a watered-down children's track.
-It is the standard Gradus curriculum, presented at a reading level and pace appropriate for ages eight to twelve.
+It is the standard Gradus curriculum, presented at a reading level and pace appropriate for ages ten to thirteen.

 Every Junior lesson uses the same hand-authored staff notation as the adult curriculum.
 No simplified diagrams.
 The notes a student sees are the notes a Bach chorale uses.